SIWI Stockholm Water Prize 2021 (1 million SEK Award and more)

 Since its inception in 1991, the prize has been selected by the Stockholm Water Prize Nominating Committee from a pool of professionals nominated by their peers.
 Over the years, Stockholm Water Prize Laureates have represented a broad range of water-related activities, professions and scientific disciplines from all over the world.

-- They welcome nominations from all parts of the world
+- Nominations from all parts of the world are welcome.

 - They strongly encourage the nomination of female candidates.